The Butterfly Club

 The Butterfly Club is a performing arts venue in Melbourne, Victoria, Australia.
 The club was conceived and created by artist and entrepreneur, Matthew Grant.
-Grant lived and worked from the building from 1993, opening it to the public in 1999.
+The building was opened to the public in 1999.
 Grant sold the club in November 2003.
-The venue draws from a growing interest in cabaret.
+The venue draws upon a growing interest in cabaret.
 By 2006, the club was Melbourne's only full-time cabaret venue.

-The Butterfly Club has presented over 1,000 artworks, with performers including Tim Minchin and Eddie Perfect.
-For 8 years, under the stewardship of David Read and Neville Sice, the venue became sustainable using an arts model which does not rely on public subsidy.
+The Butterfly Club has presented over 1,000 artists, with performers including Tim Minchin and Eddie Perfect.

-The club, together with the Australian National Academy of Music, has played a role in developing the Melbourne Cabaret Festival, In January 2011.
-The Butterfly Club again changed hands to new director, Simone Pulga.
+The club, together with THe Australian National Academy of Music, has played a role in developing the Melbourne Cabaret Festival.
+Currently, Simone Pulga is serving as the club's Director.